 David was pretty much always angry.
 There didn't seem to be much happiness in his life.
 He's gone now; here's his obituary, which tells quite a lot about his difficulties with his employer and the troubles in his life generally.

 So, there was the cop on the bike.
-He looked around at the stop sign and roll through.
+He looked around at the stop sign and rolled through.
 He looked at me and nodded.
 I waved a hand and laughed.
-He was still a cop, and he looked pleased to be one, but it didn't look like he was full of the power of his position, he just looked like he felt pretty good on a warm day, looked as though something like joy pulsed through him.
+He was still a cop, and he looked pleased to be one, but it didn't look like he was so full of the power of his position.
+He just looked like he felt pretty good on a warm day, looked as though something like joy pulsed through him.
 A feeling that David Sherer didn't have very often.

 All of that is probably beside the point that needs to be made, which is this: Cops are the shock troops for maintaining the status quo in communities where the status quo is generally a painful thing.
 That's not going to change, not until the status quo stops hurting so much, stops being a matter of unemployment and dim prospects, a matter of exclusion from social benefits, a matter of brutal policing and false arrests and wrongful convictions.
 David Sherrer knew this, I think, and in his small way waged a difficult fight to change it.
 Sherrer died too young and the struggle that laid heavy on his mind and heart was one of the reasons for it.